< Explore all opportunities

 Eligibility Requirements

-• To participate in MIT PRIMES, you must be a high school student (or a home schooled student of high school age) living in the Greater Boston area, so that you can come to MIT weekly (late afternoon or evening on a weekday or on weekend) in January-May and September-December.
-Seniors may apply only to the reading track of the Math section.
+• To participate in MIT PRIMES, you must be a high school junior or senior (or a home schooled student of high school age) living in the Greater Boston area

 Deadline